NauticEd Sailing Certification

 Charter companies, however, when determining if they will charter a boat to you, will ask you every time for a sailing resume and a list of practical experience to ascertain the worthiness of the sailor - and rightly so.
 Sailors typically scramble to determine their sailing experience and often misquote real experience due to lack of documentation.

 Sailors deserve to be recognized for their experience.
-There is no existing certification that recognizes this because of the previous lack of practicality in logging time on paper.
+Other than NauticEd, there is no existing sailing certificate that recognizes this because of the previous lack of practicality in logging time on paper.
 Times have changed and NauticEd has met the challenge to recognize sailors for their achievements.

-NauticEd has made it easy to document on the water experience using the power of the internet.
-After a days sailing you can simply boot up your iphone or handheld web browser, run the application, hit one button and viola - you've logged your day out on the water.
+NauticEd has made it easy to document on the water experience using the power of the Internet.
+After a days sailing you can simply boot up your iPhone, Android device or hand-held web browser, run the application, hit one button and viola - you've logged your day out on the water.
 Alternatively, you can log any experience past or present via your Facebook page or just log into NauticEd.org and do the same.
 It's that simple and easy.

 Top

-The NauticEd Certification takes advantage of the power of the internet.
+The NauticEd Sailing Resume takes advantage of the power of the Internet.
 It helps students track their actual time spent on the water, which is where real hands-on learning takes place.
 The more time spent on the water, the more experienced and capable a sailor will be.
 This is why for example the United States Coast Guard requires 1 years worth of time spent on boats as well as extensive theory test out before one can attain a USCG professional captain's license.

-NauticEd has taken a similar theory PLUS experience approach and also added in an optional proficiency test by an accredited school:
+NauticEd has taken a similar theory PLUS experience approach and also added in an optional competence assessment by an American National Standards accredited school:

-• Students graduate through the Ranks by the theory courses they have taken and passed.
+• Students graduate through the Ranks by the theory sailing courses they have taken and passed.

-• Students are acknowledged for verified proficiency by accredited schools.
+• Students are acknowledged for verified competence by accredited schools.

 Top

-Students then begin to take online theory courses.
-To gain the Rank of "Skipper", the student must take and pass the Skipper Course and the Maneuvering Under Power Clinic.
-The Skipper must then have a minimum of 10 qualifying days out on the water to achieve Level I. A student who has passed the theory requirements for Skipper but has less than 10 qualifying days on the water is still "Crew"
+To gain the Rank of "Skipper", the student must take and pass the Skipper Course and the Maneuvering Under Power Course.
+The Skipper must then have a minimum of 10 skipper qualifying days out on the water to achieve Level I. A student who has passed the theory requirements for Skipper but has only 4 or more qualifying days on the water but less than 10, is still ranked as Qualified Crew.
+As soon as they log the 10th qualifying day, they will automatically become a Skipper.

-To graduate to the Rank of a "Bareboat Charter Master", the Student must in addition to the Skipper courses, complete the Bareboat Charter Clinic, VHF Communications, and the Coastal Navigation Clinic.
+To graduate to the Rank of a "Bareboat Charter Master", the Student must in addition to the Skipper courses, complete the Bareboat Charter Course, the Coastal Navigation Course, the electronic Navigation Course and the Anchoring a Sailboat Course.
 A Bareboat Charter Master can not have less than 50 days of qualifying experience on the water.
+Note, if sailing in European waters you need the either the NauticEd SLC (Sailing License and Credentials) or the ICC (International Certificate of Competence) - created by United Nations under Resolution 40.
+See here for information on the (ICC).
+Both licenses work equally as well.
+Gaining the SLC in North American is more geographically accessible that the ICC.
+(See NauticEd Sailing Schools link for the SLC)

-The NauticEd software will automatically take care of calculating your rank at any time.
+The NauticEd software will automatically take care of calculating your rank and level at any time.

 Top

-• Level I is 10 days qualifying experience on the water.
+• Level I is 10 days qualifying experience on the water (unless Qualified Crew Member, Skipper (small boat) or Skipper, then 4 days with Competency Verification)

 • Level II is 25 days qualifying experience on the water.